imse440/imse440.github.io/docs/source/project.rst

 - **Are the texts in the figures or tables too small to read?** All text should be reasonably legible.
 - **Are the figure axis clearly labled and with units?**
 - **Does the poster include dataset specific names (e.g., "co2_level_mi") or domain/programming-specific jargons?**
-  They should be avoided as general audiance may not know what they mean.
+  They should be avoided as general audience may not know what they mean.
 - **Does the poster comply with the Honor Code, including avoiding plagiarism?** Have you cited all the work (e.g., text, images) in the poster that were not created by you?
 - **Are all the numbers have clear units?** This is important for the viewer to be able to understand the results.
 E.g., The RMSE from the model is $123.4 US Dollars.
 - **Are there in-depth discussions on the study limitations?** They should be included.